philipjslee/project-open-data.github.io/workinggroup.md

 ## Attend Weekly Implementation Support Meetings

-Weekly Implementation support meetings are held every Tuesday at GSA.
+Biweekly Implementation support meetings are held every other Tuesday at GSA.
 To receive the most recent meeting information, join the listserv.